Tiny-Earth/DemoSite/site/src/experiences.md

 ---
 ## Learning Experiences in Practice

+`Delete T-P-S is Active, Formative, Inclusive, and Helps Students Learn?
+Or cut down?`

 In the previous section, we identified that effective learning experiences are made up of three components: active learning, formative assessment, and inclusive learning.

 Additionally, it’s important to design learning experiences that model the framework for how learning works.
 Students need to activate prior knowledge, contend with dissonant information, organize and build new knowledge, perform repetitive, targeted practice, and reflect on their learning.